Grilled Chicken Margherita

 -

-Pat dry, then rub with the olive oil and season all over with the salt, black pepper, and garlic powder.
+Rub the chicken all over with the olive oil, salt, black pepper, and garlic powder.

 -

-Scrape the grates clean and oil them lightly to prevent sticking.
+Clean the grates well, then oil them lightly to help prevent sticking.

 -